 Using a whisk, slowly and a little at a time, add the flour to the wet ingredients.
 Mix well to ensure there are no lumps or as few as you can manage.
 You want to end up with a batter that is really thick.
 You might need a little more flour to achieve this consistency.

 Heat the cooking oil in a frying pan on medium heat.
 You will know the oil is heated to the temperature you need to deep-fry the gulgulas when you drop a tiny bit of batter into it and the batter floats up to the surface but does not change color yet.

 When the oil is ready, use a tablespoon to scoop up and drop a spoonful of batter into the hot oil.
 Do not overcrowd the pan as the gulgulas will stick to each other and get damaged.

 Use a slotted spoon to turn the fritters every now and then.
 Fry until they are golden all over.
 Then drain using a slotted spoon and place on kitchen paper towel to remove most of the oil.

 Serve while still hot with a steaming cup of masala chai.

-Tip: For another little bit of decadence, dust the Gulgulas with confectioner's sugar before serving.
+- For a little bit of decadence, dust the gulgulas with powdered sugar before serving.